Salah-Moftah/Banking-App/README.md

 ## Overview

-<p>Built with Next.js, Horizon is a financial SaaS platform that connects to multiple bank accounts, displays transactions in real-time, allows users to transfer money to other platform users, and manages their finances altogether.</p>
+<p> Horizon is a financial SaaS platform that connects to multiple bank accounts, displays transactions in real-time, allows users to transfer money to other platform users, and manages their finances altogether.</p>

 <p>The entire site is designed using Next.js 14 and TypeScript.</p>